Comparison of superconducting pairing in doped cuprates and nickelates within an extended Hubbard model: Model and methods

 \section{Model and methods}

 In the single-band Hubbard model, the nickel-square lattice Hamiltonian can be written as

-For the copper-oxygen plane, we take the nearest hopping $t$ as the unit of energy (set to 1), the second nearest hopping $t' = -0.25t$, and the third nearest hopping $t'' = 0$.
+For the copper-oxygen plane, we take the nearest hopping $t$ as the unit of energy (set to 1), the second-nearest hopping $t' = -0.25t$, and the third-nearest hopping $t'' = 0$.
 For the nickel-oxygen plane, we take $t = 1$, $t' = -0.25t$, and $t'' = 0.12t$.
-These parameters are derived from DFT\cite{kitataniOptimizingSuperconductivityCuprates2023a,marzariMaximallyLocalizedWannier2012,blahaWIEN2kAPWProgram2020,perdewGeneralizedGradientApproximation1996}.
+These parameters are derived from density functional theory (DFT) \cite{PhysRevLett.130.166002,marzariMaximallyLocalizedWannier2012,blahaWIEN2kAPWProgram2020,perdewGeneralizedGradientApproximation1996}.
 The fermionic operators $c_{i\sigma}^\dagger$ and $c_{i\sigma}$ represent the creation and annihilation of an electron with spin $\sigma$($\sigma={\uparrow, \downarrow}$) at site $i$, respectively, satisfying the anticommutation relations.
 The particle number operator $n_{i\sigma}=c_{i\sigma}^\dagger c_{i\sigma}$ gives the number of electrons with spin $\sigma$ at site $i$.
 The chemical potential $\mu$ is used to tune the electron density of the system.
 By changing the value of $\mu$, one can control the doping level of the system.

-We employ the DQMC method to simulate the lattice shown in Fig. \ref{1}(b) under periodic boundary conditions.
-This approach maps the interacting fermion model onto a system of free fermions coupled to auxiliary fields.
-By utilizing the Suzuki-Trotter decomposition and Hubbard-Stratonovich (HS) transformation to handle the interaction terms, the partition function $Z$ contains only quadratic fermion operators, enabling the calculation of the fermion trace.
-To ensure reliable results, we first perform 8000 Monte Carlo sweeps to thermalize the system, followed by an additional 30000 to 120000 sweeps for statistical averaging of physical quantities, depending on the complexity of the system.
-We divide the independent measurements into 20 equal-length intervals, perform coarse-grained averaging for each interval, and estimate the uncertainty of the simulation results using the standard deviation of the 20 averages, thereby reducing the statistical fluctuations of physical quantities.
-For more technical details regarding DQMC method, please refer to the relevant literature\cite{hirschDiscreteHubbardStratonovichTransformation1983,whiteAttractiveRepulsivePairing1989a,blankenbeclerMonteCarloCalculations1981a,maQuantumMonteCarlo2013c,maLocalizationInteractingDirac2018b}.
+We employed the DQMC method to simulate the lattice illustrated in Fig. \ref{1}(b) under periodic boundary conditions.
+By utilizing the Suzuki-Trotter decomposition, we express the partition function $Z$ via the Suzuki-Trotter decomposition, which introduces the imaginary-time interval $\Delta \tau$.
+A discrete Hubbard-Stratonovich transformation is then applied to decouple the interaction term, facilitating the efficient computation of the fermionic trace.
+This transformation eliminates the fermionic degrees of freedom by introducing auxiliary Ising fields, which are initially generated randomly and depend on both spatial sites and imaginary time.
+These fields are subsequently updated through local spin flips, with acceptance probabilities determined by the Metropolis algorithm.
+A single DQMC sweep consists of traversing the entire space-time lattice to update the auxiliary field variables.